(Paleo, AIP, GAPS)

 - Freeze ice cream bowl for 24 hours before starting recipe.

-- Make coconut milk.
-Pour 1¾ cup into small saucepan.
+- Pour 1¾ cup coconut milk into small saucepan.
 Put the remaining ¼ cup in the fridge.
-(You can use canned coconut milk, but if you’re on the autoimmune protocol, be sure it’s additive-free).

 - Add coconut oil, ginger and cloves to the coconut milk in the saucepan.
 Heat over medium heat until it begins to steam.
 Remove from heat, stir to blend, cover and let steep 30 minutes.